seanf316/P4-Cinema-Go/TESTING.md

 - Users are able verify their email when signing up
 - Registered Users are able to reset password if they forgot it

-Allauth is used to manage the sites authentication, Users can Sign up, Login and Logout.
-Email verification and Password rest functionality was also added.
+Allauth is used to manage the authentication of the site, Users can Sign up, Login and Logout.
+Email verification and Password rest functionality were also added.

-The Sign Up page can be accessed via the link in Navbar, the Sign Up link on the Login page or lastly via the Sign Up button on the Homepage for unregistered Users.
+The Sign Up page can be accessed via the link in Navbar, the Sign Up link on the Login page, or lastly via the Sign Up button on the Homepage for unregistered Users.
 All links have been tested and work as expected.

 For Sign Up the user will fill out the required fields on the Sign Up form page and once valid they click the "Sign Up" button.
 They will be redirected to the Verify Email Address page where the User will be advised that an email is sent to them.
-Once User recieves the email they can click the confirmation link.
+Once the User receives the email they can click the confirmation link.
 This will bring the User to the Confirm E-mail Address page on the site, the User will click the "Confirm" button and be redirected to the Login page.

 The Sign Up page is fully responsive see Feature images and Mobile screenshots in [README.md](README.md)